 Anonymous: Most social media threats are anonymous, making it difficult for organizations to attribute the source of the threat.

-Persuasive: Social media threats can be persuasive, convincing others to take action or join in the threat.
+Persuasion: Social media threats can persuade others to take action or join in the threat.

 Misinformation: Social media threats often contain misinformation, making it difficult for organizations to separate fact from fiction.